 - Check the direction that the wind is blowing with your weather vane multiple times in one day.
-Is the wind blowing the same direction throughout the day or is it changing?
-Make a table in your science notebook.
-Use today's data to make predictions about the wind direction tomorrow, and then come back to check if you're right. - Weather stations track wind direction, wind speed, amount of precipitation, temperature, humidity, and more.
-Can you think of any ways in which you could measure and keep track of these conditions at home? - Look at predictions from a local weather station and a few weather stations in very faraway places.
-Are the predictions for the weather similar or different?
-Why might that be?
+Is the wind blowing the same direction throughout the day or is it changing? - Weather stations track wind direction, wind speed, amount of precipitation, temperature, humidity, and more.
+Can you think of any ways in which you could measure and keep track of these conditions at home?